Chart Color Schemes

 Murwillumbah ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Murwillumbah had a cultural diversity below average, with 85.8% born in Australia, 89.6% being citizens, and 94.4% speaking English only at home.
+Murwillumbah had a cultural diversity below average, with 85.8% of its population born in Australia, 89.6% being citizens, and 94.4% speaking English only at home.
 Christianity was the main religion, comprising 48.5%.
-The most notable overrepresentation was in Other, at 1.7% compared to 0.8% regionally.
+The 'Other' category showed overrepresentation at 1.7%, compared to Regional NSW's 0.8%.

 Frequently Asked Questions - Diversity